deltachat/deltachat-android/store/text.md

 ⚡️ Sign-up easily using secure fast chatmail servers.
 You don’t need a phone number or any private data.

-📧 Can be used as an e-mail client with your existing e-mail account to read your inbox as chats.
+📧 Alternatively, use your existing, classic e-mail address to read your inbox as chats.

 🎮 Interactive mini-apps in chats for gaming and collaboration.